devlinjunker/template.hapi.rest/scripts/README.scripts.md

 project at this point (with more stringent error rules?).
 This will help us catch any errors in the code and prevent any merges to master that will break

-## Github Specific Files
-Whenever a PR is made on Github, the body/description will be pre-populated with the contents in `.github/PULL_REQUEST_TEMPLATE.md`
+### Label Manager
+This project defines the Github Labels in a [YAML file](https://github.com/devlinjunker/template.hapi.rest/blob/master/.github/labels.yaml) that is managed by the [Github Labeler Action](https://github.com/marketplace/actions/github-labeler).
+Any labels that are not defined in this file will be removed every time this action is run. **This does not affect PRs**

 ### On Merge to Master
 Whenever we merge a PR to master, we want to update the documentation based on the changes the user made in